Any student needing financial assistance to attend Salem College should apply for financial aid through the process outlined in this information.

 Eligibility for Federal aid at Salem College requires that you meet several criteria as follows:

-After you submit your FAFSA, you will receive notification from the Federal government in the form of a Student Aid Report (SAR).
-This form will provide you with your Expected Family Contribution (EFC), the amount you and your family are expected to be able to contribute to the cost of your education, according to the standard Federal formula.
+After you submit your FAFSA, you will receive notification from the Federal government in the form of a FAFSA Submission Summary.
+This form will provide you with your Student Aid Index (SAI), the amount you and your family are expected to be able to contribute to the cost of your education, according to the standard Federal formula.
 It will also indicate if you are eligible for a Federal Pell Grant.

 Your eligibility for State aid may be sent by the Office of Higher Education in your state of residence.
 If you receive a notice from the North Carolina Higher Education Assistance Authority or from your appropriate state agency, it does not mean you are automatically eligible to receive a state grant.
 You must meet all criteria required by the state granting the award.
 You will be notified on your Financial Aid Award Letter from Salem College if you qualify.